 Physical Therapy plays a crucial part in the management of pain and stiffness related to Rheumatoid Arthritis.
 Rheumatoid Arthritis is a type of autoimmune disease where the immune system attacks the body’s joints causing chronic inflammation of the joints and joint lines.
 In addition, rheumatoid arthritis can cause extra-articular inflammation which leads to injury to other organs in the body.
 As a result, RA is a type of systemic illness and is the same as rheumatoid disease.

 Rheumatoid arthritis can affect multiple joints.
 This is known as polyarthritis.
 Usually, RA involves a symmetrical pattern of involvement on both sides of the body.
 People with rheumatoid arthritis are positive for an antibody called rheumatoid factor in the blood.
-So simple blood test can detect and diagnose the disease.
+So a simple blood test can detect and diagnose the disease.
 Genetic predisposition, smoking, and silica inhalation are few risk factors for RA.

 There are some significant differences in disease progression and clinical signs between Rheumatoid Arthritis and Osteoarthritis.
 You can read more about osteoarthritis here.

 RA is two to three times more common in women than man.
-Although it can occur at any time, middle age is the more common age for RA symptoms to appear.
+Although it can occur at any time, middle-age is the more common age for RA symptoms to appear.
 In this article, I want to discuss major treatment options for RA.

 Early diagnosis of the disease is important.
 Moreover, recognition of the potential to halt or minimize the damage progression with good clinical states is crucial.